How to keep goin' when the goin' ain't so great.

 3. Set some goals.

 I'd take an aggressive growth plan and being overworked any day before a job with no purpose or goals.
-Goals give us meaning and in work, they give us direction.
+Setting and achieving career goals at work give us meaning and direction.
 We need a vision to be inspired and without that it'll all start to feel pointless.

 If you find yourself in a situation like this you've got to take the bull by its horns!
 Don't wait for someone to motivate you - try some self-motivation!
 If the vision isn't set, set one.
 It doesn't have to be an impressive vision, linked to the corporate strategy and all of that.
 It can be a vision for you and your work.
 You can frame success within the context of your environment and what is within the scope of your control.
 Create your own goals, even if they're small.
 Having goals and making progress on those goals makes us happier so go out there and start setting some goals.